Course Design Institute

 Lynn Mandeltort

-Assistant Professor, General Faculty (Engineering) & Assistant Director of Engineering Education Initiatives, Center for Teaching Excellence – University of Virginia
+Assistant Professor & Assistant Director of Engineering Education Initiatives, Center for Teaching Excellence – University of Virginia

-Lynn's pedagogical interests include co-teaching, writing to learn, collaborative learning, and working with undergraduate learning assistants.
-Trained as a physical chemist, she has taught laboratory courses, courses about teaching, large-enrollment introductory chemistry courses, and small upper-level courses on quantum mechanics and thermodynamics.
-Her favorite instructional tactic is "wait time," and she loves a noisy classroom.
+Lynn's pedagogical interests include team teaching, writing to learn, collaborative learning, and working with undergraduate learning assistants.
+Trained as a physical chemist, she has taught laboratory courses, courses about teaching, large-enrollment introductory chemistry courses, upper-level courses on quantum mechanics and thermodynamics, and a materials science course about pinball machines.
+Her favorite instructional tactic is "wait time.”

 Michael Palmer